 For 43 years, Zurko Promotions has been bringing quality antique shows to the Chicago area.
 Year round, Zurko Promotions offers a variety of antique shows that make for some different things to do in Chicago.
 Some of the shows include several flea markets, a vintage car show and the Vintage Clothing and Accessories Show.
 Why We Go: Checking out antiques can be a fun and interesting way to spend an afternoon.
 Check the Zurko Promotions calendar for all the upcoming events you might want to attend, but there are a few upcoming antique shows by Zurko Promotions that are notable events in Chicago: • Antique Flea Markets: Just about every month, Zurko Promotions hosts at least one antique market!
-Be sure to check the schedule to find all the antique markets that are coming up! • Vintage Clothing and Accessories Show: Shop 'til you drop at this event by Zurko Promotions.
-Add some amazing pieces to your wardrobe that have stood the test of time.
-They were stylish back in the day, and now they're just as cool "vintage".
-You'll find plenty of unique clothing as well as accessories to pull your new outfits together.
-This show is April 13 and 14, 2013. • Antique Phonographs Accent 2013: If the successful 2nd annual 2012 Antique Phonographs Accent is any indication, the 3rd annual 2013 event is a must-attend occasion.
-Antique phonographs represent just the beginning of the fun.
-In addition, vinyl records and antique radios will be available.
-New for 2013, vintage guitars are going to make their debut at this August event during the Premiere Grayslake Antique Market.
-Email Newsletter: We know discounts at our events are always appreciated by our customers!
-Be sure to sign up for our monthly newsletter to find discounts and deals at every upcoming event!
+Be sure to our calendar to find all the antique markets and events that are coming up!
 Do's and Don'ts:

-• Do Replenish Your Wardrobe: Pick up pretty unique pieces during the Vintage Clothing and Accessories Show, on April 13 and 14, 2013.
+• Do Replenish Your Wardrobe: Pick up pretty unique pieces during the Vintage Clothing and Accessories Show at Grayslake October 11 & 12, 2014.
 If you're ready to shake up your current wardrobe, you can find clothing and accessories that were very stylish once and are now cool because they're "vintage".

 • Don't Miss A Thing: Be sure to check out the calendar of upcoming antique markets, Civil War Collector Shows, Vintage/collectible Toy Shows, flea markets, antique tours to Poland, car shows and more!
 We have different events every month, so dedicate a weekend to one of the special events that interests you!